-- 170 FUNDAMENTALS OF PHOTOGRAPHY 3 credits A study of photography through lecture, demonstration and studio work.
+- PHOTOGRAPHY I FOR NON-ART MAJORS 3 credits A study of photography through lecture, demonstration and studio work.
 An exploration and enrichment opportunity for the non-art major.
-No credit toward a major in art. - 210 VISUAL ARTS AWARENESS 3 credits Prerequisite: 3400:210.
-Lecture course providing appreciation and understanding of various types/periods with emphasis on topics and influences on societies, rather than on historical sequences. - 275 INTRODUCTION TO PHOTOGRAPHY 3 credits Prerequisite: 7100:131 and 144, or 286 or 2240:124.
+No credit toward a major in art. - INTRODUCTION TO PHOTOGRAPHY 275 3 credits Prerequisite: 7100:131 and 144, or 286 or 2240:124.
 Lecture, studio and laboratory course techniques and aesthetics are studied using 35mm cameras.
 A 35mm camera with full manual control is required.

-FAMILY AND CONSUMER SCIENCES 7400:
+FAMILY AND CONSUMER SCIENCES

+NUTRITION FUNDAMENTALS 133

-- 133 NUTRITION FUNDAMENTALS 3 credits Study of basic nutrition concepts, contemporary issues, controversies; emphasis on macro/micro nutrient requirements for healthy individuals; analysis of intake and energy balance. - 201 COURTSHIP, MARRIAGE, 3 credits AND FAMILY RELATIONSHIPS Love, intimacy, relationship development, sexuality, marriage and childbearing from a lifespan perspective.
+Study of basic nutrition concepts, contemporary issues, controversies; emphasis on macro/micro nutrient requirements for healthy individuals; analysis of intake and energy balance.

+201 COURTSHIP, MARRIAGE, AND FAMILY RELATIONSHIPS

+Love, intimacy, relationship development, sexuality, marriage and childbearing from a lifespan perspective.
 Emphasis on changing familial, social, and cultural demands.